gabenugget/stacks-on-stacks/README.md

 `¬a //not , a|b //xor , a&b //and , a v b //or, //combine ¬ and another op to make the n-op version (nand nor xnor)`

+>[!IMPORTANT]
+>ops are funcs in for probs, except for the ones that are in the nums.

 ### jumpers

 > if elif else